 South Dakota commercial liability insurance premiums are based on a number of factors including the types of service or products you provide, the number of people you employ, how long you’ve been in business, and your claims history.
 Coverage is typically capped at a specific dollar amount for your policy period.

 Other Insurance to Consider for Your Iowa Small Business

 South Dakota requires that anyone who employs 1 or more persons, whether full or part time, carry workers compensation insurance.
 Sole proprietors with no employees are not required to carry workers compensation.
 Other exemptions may apply.
 Contact the South Dakota Department of Labor and Regulation for details of exemptions and compliance. http://dlr.sd.gov/workerscomp/

 South Dakota requires that all drivers carry minimum automobile insurance.
 If you use your car or truck for business, it is recommended that you purchase a commercial vehicle policy.

-South Dakota Division of Insurance
+South Dakota Dept. of Labor & Regulation

 South Dakota Small Business Administration

 The SBA is an independent agency of the federal government created to aid, counsel, assist and protect the interests of small business concerns and maintains District Offices in Sioux Falls and Rapid City.
 Get the link to the South Dakota SBA at http://www.sba.gov/about-offices-list/2

 This is an organization of insurance regulators from the 50 states, District of Columbia and the five U.S. territories.
 NAIC provides a forum for the development of uniform policies when appropriate.
 It also offers an online form for filing complaints, reporting suspected insurance fraud and downloading key financial information about insurance carriers at http://www.naic.org/cis